IAbeteEtMechante/Well_well/README.md

 <br>
 <br>

-This is a project submission for the 2021 IBM Call for Code Challenge.
-Many people in the world dont have access to clean water.
-Some communities try to drill water wells, but they need help to know the best locaiton to drill.
-This project aims at using AI to help them find this best location.
+This is a project submission for the 2021 IBM **Call for Code Challenge**, which focus on 3 domains, one of them being access to clean water.
+8oo million people in the world dont have access to clean water today.
+Some communities try to drill water wells, but they need help to know the best potential location, before they start drilling.
+Why not use a little bit of AI to help them out?

 Author: Pierre Schwob
 <br>